Katharine Stewart-Murray, Duchess of Atholl: Political career

-Baxter also suggests that she placed her political allegiance ahead of any concept of gender unity, noting her campaigning for the male Unionist candidate in Edinburgh South at the 1922 general election against the Liberal Catherine Buchanan Alderton, contrasting this with Labour and Liberal women refusing to campaign against Lady Astor in Plymouth.
+The fact that, prior to 1918, Atholl had been opposed to women's suffrage led to her being criticised in parliament by her Conservative colleague Nancy Astor.
+Stewart-Murray often placed her political allegiance ahead of gender unity, and campaigned for the male Unionist candidate in Edinburgh South at the 1922 general election against the Liberal Catherine Buchanan Alderton, though Labour and Liberal women had refused to campaign against Lady Astor in Plymouth.

-She resigned the Conservative Whip first in 1935 over the India Bill and the "national-socialist tendency" of the government's domestic policy.
+Stewart-Murray resigned the Conservative Whip first in 1935 over the India Bill and the "national-socialist tendency" of the government's domestic policy.
 Resuming the Whip, she resigned it again in 1938 in opposition to Neville Chamberlain's policy of appeasement of Adolf Hitler and to the Anglo-Italian agreement.
-According to her biography, A Working Partnership she was then deselected by her local party.
+According to her biography, A Working Partnership, she was then deselected by her local party.
 She took Stewardship of the Chiltern Hundreds on 28 November 1938.
 She stood unsuccessfully in the subsequent by-election as an Independent candidate.